 Between 12 and 24 months (right now!), your child’s cognitive abilities will explode.

-You’ll probably notice major changes between 12 months, 18 months, and then again approaching the two-year mark.
+You’ll probably notice major changes between 12 months and 18 months, and then again approaching the two-year mark.

-They are not yet able to communicate their wishes to you—not in words anyway.
-They will tell you what they want —and don’t want—through crying, kicking, and that amazing way they arch their backs so you can’t pick them up (seriously, the back-arch-from-hell is the bane of every toddler parent’s existence).
+They will tell you what they want—and don’t want—through crying, kicking, and that amazing way they arch their backs so you can’t pick them up (seriously, the back-arch-from-hell is the bane of every toddler parent’s existence).

 And if you think your child is giving you extra trouble around his half-birthday, you’re not imagining things: according to the Gessell Institute, children from ages 1-3 tend to go through times of “equilibrium” around whole years (1, 2, and 3) and “disequilibrium” around half-years (1.5, 2.5, and 3.5).
 You may find your little dear to be sweet as they come at age one and again at two, and a total terror at one-and-a-half and two-and-a-half.